sortfish/mux-rmi/README.md

-# easy-rmi
+# Easy-RMI
 Easy-RMI is an easy-to-use replacement for standard Java RMI.

-See the [https://rene-andersen.github.io/easy-rmi/](Github Page) for more information.
+See the [Github Page](https://rene-andersen.github.io/easy-rmi/) for more information.